- Four 8,000 BTU top ported stainless steel burners

 Just to be clear, this is not one of Char-Broil’s infrared gas grills.
 This is a standard, four-burner grill with a side burner.
-Looking at the specifications, you find that this grill produces only 32,000 BTUs under its 530 square inches of cooking space, which is similar to the power of their infrared models, but delivering a lot less heat.
+Looking at the specifications, you find that this grill produces only 32,000 BTUs under its 530 square inches of cooking space, similar to the power of their infrared models but delivering a lot less heat.

 Underpowered, but large and with good features, this is a compromise grill.
 In this price range, I don’t really recommend grills with shiny metal (low-grade stainless in this case) or big grills.
 To accomplish the appearance and size, there is a trade-off and that trade-off is in the quality of the materials and components.
 Ironically, the side burner on this grill is powerful.
 At 13,000 BTUs it can heat a large pot effectively, but of course, that isn’t why you buy a grill.